MahApps/mahapps.com/input/docs/dialogs/mvvm-dialog.md

 ```

 Setting the property to `null` removes the old value from the dictionary and puts nothing back, which is exactly what is wanted.
 For a `UserControl` that is swapped in and out, do the same from `Unloaded`.

+**On `develop` this is nothing you have to remember any more**, which is [#4573](https://github.com/MahApps/MahApps.Metro/issues/4573): the registrations live in a `ConditionalWeakTable`, so one lasts exactly as long as the context it was made for and a window that is closed takes its entry with it.
+Clearing the property by hand still works, and it is still the way to take a registration back while the view and the view model are both still around.

 ## Views that move into a window of their own